 Shaker Library Local History indexed the rolls of microfilmed blueprints with the help of awesome volunteers and found the microfilm contained not only original building plans but many plans for renovations, additions, and garages, among other alterations.
 All microfilmed plan information has now been listed in the Shaker Buildings Database.
 So, even if your home was built before 1945, there may still be a set of plans for post-1945 work available for your home.

 So, do we have any blueprints for your home?
 Here’s how to find out:

-To learn if your blueprints were microfilmed, look up your home’s information in the Shaker Buildings Database.
+- Look up your home’s record in the Shaker Buildings Database.

 - If a microfilm roll number is listed in your home’s Shaker Buildings Database record, microfilmed blueprints of some kind are available for your home.

 - Connect to Local History to arrange to receive a digitized copy of your microfilmed blueprints.
 When leaving a message by voicemail or email, be sure to include the building address.